 The IMA's annual spring conference is the main conference of the year in the Irish museum sector, giving museum professionals, academics, and practitioners from the wider cultural landscape the opportunity to meet and exchange views.
 A themed event, the 2018 conference is part of a two-year programme exploring contemporary collecting in museums.

-The IMA would like to thank Fermanagh County Museum, Department of Culture, Heritage and the Gaeltacht and the Heritage Council for their support.
+The IMA would like to thank RDS Library and Archive, Department of Culture, Heritage and the Gaeltacht, and the Heritage Council for their support.

 CLICK HERE to visit the dedicated conference website.